See this fun Toilet Paper Roll Ladybug craft for kids- perfect for those days you can’t be outdoors!

 I have a ton of meal prep containers I got on Amazon, a while back.
 The lids can be turned upside down and used as a fun and simple paint pallet!

-For your ladybug wings, just freehand a circle on a piece of red construction paper.
+For your ladybug wings, you can freehand a circle on a piece of red construction paper and cut it out with scissors or use Fiskars circle cutters.

 You will cut a straight line through the center of your circle to make the split in the ladybug’s wings.